Irritable bowel syndrome info by Ray Sahelian, M.D. health food and healing information

 generalized gut discomfort.
 Because no clear physical cause has been discovered,

-it has been thought that stress and mental disorders play a role.
+it has been thought that stress and mental disorders play a role in some

 People who experience high levels of stress and anxiety appear to